Lego Batman 2: DC Super Heroes: Legacy

 Lego Batman 3: Beyond Gotham was announced on May 24, 2014, and released on November 11, 2014, for Android, iOS, Microsoft Windows, Nintendo 3DS, OS X, PlayStation 3, PlayStation 4, PlayStation Vita, Wii U, Xbox 360 and Xbox One.
-Following the events of Lego Batman 2: DC Super Heroes, the story follows the Justice League as they attempt to stop Brainiac from shrinking the planet.
+Following the events of Lego Batman 2, the story follows the Justice League as they join forces with the Legion of Doom to stop Brainiac from shrinking the Earth.

-Lego DC Super-Villains was announced on May 30, 2018, and released on October 16, 2018, for Microsoft Windows, Nintendo Switch, PlayStation 4, Xbox One and OS X, and is intended to be a spin-off of the series following the various villains in the series as they attempt to stop the Justice Syndicate who pose as the Justice League in their absence while looking for the Anti-Life Equation for Darkseid.
+Lego DC Super-Villains was announced on May 30, 2018, and released on October 16, 2018, for Microsoft Windows, Nintendo Switch, PlayStation 4, Xbox One and OS X. It is a spin-off of the Lego Batman series following the various villains of the DC Universe as they take on the Crime Syndicate, a group of supervillains from another universe who pose as heroes in the Justice League's absence.

+The idea of an open-world Gotham City seen in Lego Batman 2: DC Super Heroes returned in Lego Batman: Legacy of the Dark Knight, released on May 22, 2026, for the PlayStation 5, Windows, and Xbox Series X/S, with a version for Nintendo Switch 2 scheduled for a later date.
+The game combines elements from previous Lego Batman titles, as well as the Batman: Arkham series, such as the combat system.

 Film adaptation

 A direct-to-video film adaptation of the game was released by Warner Premiere on May 21, 2013, as Lego Batman: The Movie – DC Super Heroes Unite.
-The film was produced, and directed by Jon Burton, co-written by Burton and David A. Goodman. animated by TT Animation, and features the cast of the game, including Troy Baker, Charlie Schlatter, Travis Willingham, Christopher Corey Smith, Clancy Brown, Laura Bailey, Rob Paulsen, Steven Blum, Cam Clarke, Brian Bloom, Townsend Coleman, and Katherine Von Till, reprising their roles both through archival recordings from the game and new recordings.
+The film was produced and directed by Jon Burton, co-written by Burton and David A. Goodman, and animated by TT Animation, and features the cast of the game, including Troy Baker, Charlie Schlatter, Travis Willingham, Christopher Corey Smith, Clancy Brown, Laura Bailey, Rob Paulsen, Steven Blum, Cam Clarke, Brian Bloom, Townsend Coleman, and Katherine Von Till, reprising their roles both through archival recordings from the game and new recordings.
 The film uses cutscenes from the game's main campaign as well as new scenes to replace gameplay.
-The movie has an IMDb rating of 6.4/10.
-The movie is currently available to stream on Max, Prime Video, Apple TV, and free on YouTube with ads.